 Services to Students Who Are Deaf or Hard of Hearing

 TEA fulfills a requirement for a comprehensive statewide plan for educational services for students who are deaf or hard of hearing (DHH) through a State DHH Plan (seeTEC §30.083).
-TEA works in collaboration with ESC Region 11, the Educational Resource Center on Deafness (ERCOD) at TSD, and stakeholders from an interagency task force referred to as the Texas National Agenda Action Committee (TNAAC).
+TEA works in collaboration with ESC Region 11, the Statewide Outreach Center at TSD (SOC at TSD), and stakeholders from an interagency task force referred to as the Texas National Agenda Action Committee (TNAAC).

 Responsibilities are divided as follows: